mahavedalla/mahavedalla/docs/questions/misc/whether-the-perception-of-others-is-important.md

-# Whether the perception of others is important?
+Question: Whether the perception of others is important?
 Category: Misc
 Sutta References: MN 65; AN 3.40
 Date Entered: April 2, 2025